 - Learn how to fix a stripped wood screw.

-- 1x per year: Door hinges need lubrication at least once a year and the hinge screws need to be kept tight.
-If a screw becomes stripped in the wood jamb it will need to be repaired (link).
-Other door hardware, knobs, handles, strikes and locks also need to be lubricated and checked for tightness and smooth operation.
-Squeaky door hinges can be corrected by removing the hinge pin and applying a small amount of silicone lubricant to it.
+- 1x per year: Hinges need lubrication at least once a year.
+Frequently tighten the hinge screws.
+Quickly repair any loose or stripped hinge screws.
+Check hardware, knobs, handles, strikes and locks for tightness and smooth operation.
+Applying a small amount of silicone lubricant to eliminate squeaky hinges.
 Avoid using oil, as it can gum up or attract dirt.
-Graphite can create a gray smudge on the door or floor covering beneath the hinge if too much is applied.
+Avoid applying too much Graphite as it can create a gray smudge on the door or floor beneath the hinge.

-- 2x per year: Doors operate within fairly tight tolerances, so slight movements of the structure can affect the latching mechanism and cause doors to rub on frames or floor.
+- 2x per year: Doors operate within fairly tight tolerances, so slight movements of the structure can affect the latching mechanism and cause rubbing on frames or floor.
 This condition will require an adjustment or repair.

-- 1x per year: Inspect finishes of exterior doors, jambs and thresholds.
+- 1x per year: Inspect exterior finishes on surfaces, jambs and thresholds.
 For homes with wood exterior doors and thresholds, it is critical to maintain the paint and finishes.
-Deterioration of the finish coats will quickly lead to structural damage to the door.
-Panels of wood doors shrink and expand in response to changes in temperature and humidity leaving gaps and bare areas that will need to be touched up with paint or stain.
+Deterioration of the finish coats will quickly lead to structural damage.
+Doors that are made of wood panels can shrink and expand with changes in temperature or humidity causing bare areas that will need to be touched up with paint or stain.

-- 1x per year: Doors with roller latches located at the top of the doors can accumulate dust that will settle in the rollers causing them to stick.
-These can be cleaned with compressed air and lubricated with silicone.
+- 1x per year: Roller latches located at the top of some doors can accumulate dust that will settle in the rollers causing them to stick.
+Clean these with compressed air and lubricate with silicone.

-- 1x per year: Lubricate and operate door locks.
-Bathroom doors usually have privacy locks.
+- 1x per year: Lubricate and operate locks.
+Bathrooms usually have privacy locks.
 Lubricate door locks with graphite or other waterproof lubricant.
 Avoid oil, as it will gum up.